-

 Try these simple strategies:

-• Create a Wind-Down Routine: Turn off screens and phone at least an hour before bed.
+• Create a wind-down routine: Turn off screens and phones at least an hour before bed.
 Try reading, meditating, or journaling to relax and prepare for sleep.

-• Seek Support: Consider speaking to your GP or a mental health professional (like an Employee Assistance Program) for personalised advice.
+• Seek support: Consider speaking to your GP or a mental health professional for personalised advice.